Secure Messengers in Comparison: WhatsApp and its Alternatives

 But this feature does leave its traces: Addressees will see a “deleted message” information instead of the original content.
 And there are more reasons to handle the procedure with care: Messages cannot be made unread and WhatsApp is not able to delete potential screenshots from the receiving device.
 Additionally, there are two options to delete messages: For your eyes only or for all participants of the chat.
 Both options can be found in the same menu and may be confused with one another.
 And as you are not getting any kind of confirmation, if the deletion on your counterpart’s device was successful, it is hard to track.

-In most instances it is too complicated or too late (remember the seven-minute-window) to correct such a mistake once it has been made.
+In most instances it is too complicated or too late to correct such a mistake once it has been made.

 Rumor has it that WhatsApp is currently working on a feature that will allow you to schedule a deletion at a specific time in the future (e.g. after 1 week), when sending group chat messages.
 This can be seen in an entry in the WhatsApp watchblog wabetainfo. from December 2019.
 Recently WhatsApp has published a Beta-Version to test this new feature, but it has not been announced yet when it will be integrated into the regular app.

 Signal was developed by security specialist Moxie Marlinspike, amongst others, at the non-profit group Open Whisper Systems.
 Edward Snowden recommends Signal and Open Whisper Systems without reservation - for example on their website.
 Furthermore, crypto expert Bruce Schneier, author of standard reference “Applied Cryptography”, claims to be a huge fan of the app on this website, as well.